-Packing is NOT a pleasurable thing to do, yet it’s something we HAVE to do – we as in my family because we can’t just go and buy everything.
+Packing is NOT a pleasurable thing to do, yet it’s something we HAVE to do – we as in my family because we can’t just go and buy everything every time we go somewhere new.
 In this last 4 months, we did practice a lot and we got ourselves some nice techniques to make things go smoother, and I’m sharing with you today.

 First of all, DON’T overpack.
 It’s messy, it’s useless and it’s anti-ecologic.
 So, you know, make a list of what you will need and pack that – and only that.

 I know it’s hard to choose what pretty outfits for each kid you’re taking, but do it.
 And choose comfort over looks.
 Really.
 Every clothing item needs to be comfortable and practical.

 Second of all, roll your tees, undies, and stretchy pants.
 And put everything in a packing cell – or cube, however, you call it.
 Here’s a video of me, doing it very nicely.

 Lastly, just really use every empty space in your bag.
 I mean it.
 Every tiny space.
 Just to give an example, my backpack is an Osprey Fairpoint 55.
 It’s got a nice curvy shape.
 The packing cells, even though they’re soft, they’re cubes.
 So I can fit a sweater at the bottom of the bag and the PJs on the top.
 Sometimes, depending on how the packing turned out, I can even fit something in between the cells, or over and around them – useful for those clothes that took longer to dry, or the stuff you were wearing until now.
 Angelo carries my shoes in his bag, but I could probably fit a pair in there.

 Our packing cells aren’t anything special, we bought them because they were on sale.

 We also use them to keep the cables, cords, power adapters and little electronic devices (such as pen drives, external HD, card readers).
 We have one small cell that fits everything nicely.